 The area today known as Penn's Landing stretches along the Delaware River for about 10 blocks from Vine Street to South Street, and encompasses the spot where William Penn, Philadelphia's founder, first touched ground in his "greene country towne."
 After Penn's arrival, this area quickly became the center of Philly's maritime soul and the city's dominant commercial district.
-Today, however, Penn's Landing is a riverside park and the place where Philadelphians gather in the summer to hear music and on December 31 to usher in the New Year.
+Today, Penn's Landing is a riverside park where Philadelphians gather in the summer to hear music and on December 31 to usher in the New Year.

 A SHORT HISTORY OF PENN'S LANDING

 William Penn first sailed up the Delaware River in the fall of 1682 aboard the ship Welcome, an aptly named vessel, for in Penn's progressive vision of his colony, all religions would be welcome to pray as they pleased.
 Penn arrived in Philadelphia by barge from the downriver town of Chester where the Welcome had moored.
 He alit near a tidewater basin called the Dock fed by a creek of the same name.
 At the time of Penn's arrival, the area was inhabited, though sparsely, by some landowners in his "holy experiment," as well as by Swedes, Dutch, and Indians.
 Many of these locals gathered to welcome Penn near the Blue Anchor Tavern, an inn being built along Dock Creek.